 Have I ever told you about my mom’s apple pie?

 She always makes it deep-dish style (like Chicago pizza).
-Sometimes she’ll make it with a double crust and sometimes she’ll make it with what she calls a “French crumble topping”, and her thick apple layer is perfectly spiced and sweetened.
+Sometimes she’ll make it with a double crust and sometimes she’ll make it with what she calls a “French crumble topping”.
+And her thick apple layer is perfectly spiced and sweetened.

-My mom would make a cozy meal like Roast Chicken, Pot Roast, or Chicken Kiev, then we’d sit out on the deck if the weather wasn’t too chilly, sipping hot tea.
+My mom would make a cozy meal like roast chicken, pot roast, or chicken kiev.
+And after dinner we’d all sit out on the deck if the weather wasn’t too chilly, sipping hot tea.
 Later we all knew what was coming for dessert.

 I’m really not much of a pie maker.
 I used to be intimidated by it, but a couple years ago I conquered that fear one weekend when I made four pies consecutively to develop the best, most flaky and most flavorful crust ever for a local magazine article.
 No, luckily I’m not intimidated anymore.

 You know how it goes.
 The fruit needs prep, the crust needs a bit of care when handling, it’s a (relatively) long bake time, etc.

 And then because I’m a food blogger and not a normal human, I can’t just make a pie to share with my family or friends.
 No, if I were to make a pie, before sharing it with anyone I would need to photograph the daylights out of it.
 And let me tell you, pie doesn’t photograph easily, not for me, anyway.

 There you have it; I’m a lazy pie maker.

 So instead of bringing you apple pie during pie season, I’m bringing you apple muffins.
 I know it’s not the same, but they are delicious in their own right.